shepherd-lab/meshcapade/readme.md

 4. Create "inputs", "outputs", and "logs" folder in that batch folder like "batches/females/inputs".
 Put your raw mesh files (e.g., my_mesh.obj) in there.
 5. Put an "options.json" file in your batch folder like "batches/females/options.json".
 6. Update the file `runBatch.ts` to point to your batch folder.
-7. Run `node ./runBatch.ts` from the Node.js command line.
+7. Run `ts-node ./runBatch.ts` from the Node.js command line.
 8. Look for results in an "outputs" folder.
 If processing appears to stop your credentials may have expired.
 Create a fresh `authorizationResponse.json` file and re-launch the same `runBatch.ts` code.
 The code should search your "logs" folder for pending jobs that can still be downloaded from Meshcapade if ready.